Use 'Enter' for

 The final size of a 'neutral' particle has a slightly larger outer torus than inner torus

-Since a proton contains a pair of left and right 'neutral' particles
+Since, in the model, a proton contains a pair of left and right 'neutral' particles

 The overall positive naked charge of a proton